 Financial hardship assistance:

-If you are a Brighte customer who is experiencing financial hardship, please contact us at 1300-BRIGHTE or find out more.
+If you are a Brighte customer who is experiencing financial hardship, please contact us at 1300-BRIGHTE.
 If you know of any Brighte customers who may be affected please pass the message on that we are here to help.